 A Selective History of Max Werner is a whimsical adventure story about a teenager specializing in petty crimes who can see in the dark.
-This young adult novel takes inspiration from such works as The Graveyard Book, Oliver Twist, and Jonathan Strange & Mr. Norrell.
+This novel takes inspiration from such works as The Graveyard Book, Oliver Twist, and Jonathan Strange & Mr. Norrell.
 This is a great novel for teaching younger readers important lessons in how to survive giant spider attacks, or sneaking around underground monster dwellings while attempting to rescue your kidnapped little sister (these lessons may also apply to rescuing a kidnapped little brother).
 I think this book is a great fit for fans of Neil Gaiman, or Eoin Colfer's Artemis Fowl series.
 Download a sample of the first three chapters here.

 The first novel I wrote, Canvas is a much more introspective and slower paced work.
 This book takes inspiration from Lisey’s Story, East of Eden, and America, America (though it is not nearly as good as them, so don’t get excited just because I listed three great books).
 Unlike Max Werner, this novel focuses on more serious matters, as the narrator Aaron must deal with depression and loneliness as he watches his best friend descend into madness.
 Also, the campus layout in Canvas is based entirely on the actual layout of Messiah College.